 "It was the clearest indication yet of how the so-called "noisy neighbours" have got up the noses of Sir Alex Ferguson and Manchester United" - Phil McNulty, BBC

 In those two cataclysmic matches with the arch foes in 2010, City lost out narrowly on the chance to get to Wembley.
-Five games into Roberto Mancini's reign as boss, Cty fielded a side from which only Vincent Kompany survives today, a player who will certainly not be involved against Bristol City this week.
+Five games into Roberto Mancini's reign as boss, Cty fielded a side from which only Vincent Kompany survives today, a player who may not make the cut against this year's semi-final opponents.

 City were growing fast.
 Since that semi-final disappointment against United, the growth spurt has become more of an avalanche prompting a serious taste for these occasions.
 And how they have started to flow...

 |Carlos Tevez scores in the tumultuous semi final with United in 2010|

 THE MODERN ERA SEMI-FINALS

 City 2 Manchester United 1

 Manchester United 3 City 1